Remote Consultations in Mental Health: Learning from Evaluation ReportSeptember 28, 2021

 Some projects span multiple services, others are Trust (or organisation) wide.

 Under a third (nine out of 32) demonstrated intention to collect demographic information from participants.
-This is potentially an important gap in terms of better understanding for whom remote working does and does not work well for.
+This is potentially an important gap in terms of better understanding for whom remote consultations does and does not work well for.

-Remote working technology: type, function and support
+Remote consultations technology: type, function and support

 Many projects included the use of multiple types of phone or video-based technology within their questions / data collection.
 Technology solutions specified included: